rachelf27/chakram_api_tests/README.md

 # API Tests for JSONPlaceholder fake data routes
-This project is created to add smaples of rest api testing using demo apis.
+This project is created to add samples of rest api testing using demo apis.

 This project is using chakram.
 The link to chakram: http://dareid.github.io/chakram/